 The extraordinary Cliffs of Moher, undoubtedly Ireland’s top visitor attraction, tower high over West Clare’s wild Atlantic coastline.
 Standing 214 meters above the raging ocean at their highest point, the cliffs stretch for 8 jagged kilometers along the Clare coastline.
 From them, you can see astonishing vistas.
 To the north and west are the Aran Islands, Galway Bay, the Twelve Bens Mountains, and the Maam Turk Mountain Range.

 To the south, there is a beautiful impressive Loop Head with the Kerry coast lurking in the mist beyond it.
-A top of the iconic Cliffs of Moher sits O’Brien’s Tower, yet another of Ireland’s most photographed landmarks, and it holds steadfast against the winds and the relentless Atlantic onslaught to guard the coast from Spanish galleons and warring tribes.
+A top of the iconic Cliffs of Moher sits O’Brien’s Tower, yet another of Ireland’s most photographed landmarks, and it holds steadfast against the winds and the relentless Atlantic onslaught to guard the coast against Spanish galleons and warring tribes.

 11) Islands of Galway